SharmaRahul21/etl-yelp.v1_DE_b/README.md

 # Deployment of the application
 In addition to above, i have created the dockerfile which containerizes the application.
-For runniing and interacting with the application please use the folder: "".
+For running and interacting with the application please use the folder: "".

 1. Go to the folder -docker_build_yelp_etl.
 This folder contains the dockerfile and the etl application package.
 2. In order to execute it, build the docker image using - docker build -t <image_name eg- myimg> .